TheForestSystem/express-learning/README.md

 - 0.7.0 - Add a form to the page to add new items to the database.
 - 0.7.1 - Add a debug route to the project with middleware to only allow access to localhost.
 - 0.8.0 - Add a single connection pool for the entire project.
+- 0.9.0 - Added documentation to the project.